 - Household Proof of Residency

-- Three types of recent bills in parent/legal guardian’s name and address (electric/gas, telephone, water, cable/digital TV, bank, etc.)
+- One recent bill in parent/legal guardian’s name and address (electric/gas, telephone, water, cable/digital TV, bank, etc.)

-- Renters: Original signed lease agreement accompanied by the following:
+- Renters: Copy of a signed lease agreement

 - Custody Papers